 I mean it: nothing really happens.
 Every scene is a visit or a party where bored rich men and women gossip about who will marry whom.
 Emma tries to set Harriet up with everyone, but they all fall in love with Emma (or her dowry) instead – boohoo.
 There’s a lot of whining about rich white-girl problems.
 Now and then, there’s a dramatic declaration of love or a rejected proposal to keep the wheel turning, but otherwise it’s all pretty bland.
 Most of the story is told through the gossip of the town of Highbury, kind of like the original Gossip Girl.

-The most interesting and likeable character in Emma was the uncouth Mrs Elton.
+The most interesting and likeable character in Emma is the uncouth Mrs Elton.
 Mrs Elton has fat stacks of cash, but lacks the manners and social graces that are expected of her in “polite society”.
 She commits social suicide almost immediately, calling people by their first names (gasp!) and boasting about her family’s wealth (can you imagine?).
 Emma describes her as “self-important, presuming, familiar, ignorant, and ill-bred”, but I liked her.
 She was a whole lot more fun than the rest of them put together.
-Picture an old-timey Kath & Kim character mixing with the upper crust: hilarious!
+Picture an old-timey Kath & Kim character-equivalent mixing with the upper crust: hilarious!
 It is Mrs Elton’s lack of social grace that reveals the hypocrisy and the ridiculousness of the gentility.
-Good on her, I say!

 Things start to heat up a bit plot-wise towards the end (in relative terms, anyway): people get sick, peripheral characters die, there’s arguments between friends, and the very-predictable love triangle comes to a head.
 There’s a happy ending (i.e., everyone gets married), which pretty much makes it a 19th century beach read.